How to Create a Blockchain

 But its limitations are many, including:

-- Ill-intentioned people can comprise the database.
+5. Ill-intentioned people can compromise the database.

 We need something different that’s transparent, reliable and independent from people.
 Something that’s automatic, immutable, decentralized and indestructible.
 That’s where blockchain kicks in.

-A blockchain is a secure, trusted decentralized database and network all in one.
+A blockchain is a secure, trusted, decentralized database and network all in one.

 How Does Blockchain Work?

 In other words, a blockchain is a chain of blocks.
 These blocks are like tables in the database, but they can’t be deleted or updated.
-The blocks contain information such as transactions, nonce, target bit, difficulty, timestamp, previous block hash, current block hash, Markle tree and block ID, etc, and the blocks are cryptographically verified and chained up to form an immutable chain called a blockchain or a ledger.
+The blocks contain information such as transactions, nonce, target bit, difficulty, timestamp, previous block hash, current block hash, Markle tree and block ID, and the blocks are cryptographically verified and chained up to form an immutable chain called a blockchain or a ledger.

 The same chain is then distributed to all the nodes (computers or miners) across the network via a P2P network.

-So, instead of a centralized database, all the transactions (data) that are shared across the nodes are contained in blocks, which are chained together to create the ledger.
+Instead of a centralized database, all the transactions (data) that are shared across the nodes are contained in blocks, which are chained together to create the ledger.
 This ledger represents all the data in the blockchain.
 All the data in the ledger is secured by cryptographic hashing and digital signature and validated by a consensus algorithm.
 Nodes on the network participate to ensure that all copies of the data distributed across the network are the same.

 5 Key Concepts in the Blockchain Ecosystem

-- Consensus algorithm ( PoW, PoS, PBFT, ETc…).
+4. Consensus algorithm (PoW, PoS, PBFT, etc…).

 I will explain these concepts more in detail as we go.